bla211/etsy-vanilla-js/README.md

 I decided to not use any compilation or preprocessing for js or css to stay with the theme of vanilla development.

+I would like to add some more advanced search features in the future.
+The code should structure should allow for easily adding parameters to the query string.

 ## Testing Considerations
 I used a web implementation of Jasmine to unit test my code.